 This past weekend, I made these for a second time (and doubled the batch) for a bake sale at my office.
 Most of the cookies got packaged up and sent off to feed other watering mouths in support of charity.
 But we definitely did a taste test when they came out of the oven and threw a few in the freezer for later.

 Up until making these cookies, the thought of making a “stuffed” cookie seemed a bit intimidating.
 How do you get that gooey middle to stay inside where it’s supposed to be?
-Turns out, it’s really not that hard.
-And the recipe isn’t much more complicated than a traditional chocolate chip cookie.
+Turns out, you don’t have to be a professional baker to master these.

 So… if you’re feeling like doing something “fancy” for a party or dessert for friends, this might just be your ticket to faux fancy and rave reviews!